Mireille Loup is a photographer, filmmaker and writer.

 Born in Switzerland, she lives and works in Arles, France.

-Mireille Loup teaches photography and video at the University of Nîmes (Art and Design) and Artistic Expression and Audiovisual Production for the Digital Imaging Department of the University of Arles Provence.
+A graduate from the French National School of Photography (Arles, France) in 1994, Mireille Loup teaches photography, Artistic Expression and Audiovisual Production for the Digital Imaging Department of the University of Arles Provence.
 She also contributes to specific courses in Continuing Education at the French National School of Photography in Arles, and provides workshops in various Arts Schools.
-Committed to children's concerns, she regularly conducts art workshops with children and teenagers, in particular during classes in school integration (CLIS/ULIS) and in specific centres for child in difficulty.
+Committed to children's concerns, she regularly conducts art workshops with children and teenagers, in particular during classes in school integration (CLIS/ULIS) and in specific centres for handicapped children.

 1994-1995: Attented Master class in History of photography, Director André Rouillé, University of Paris VIII, France.